This policy describes UTS's approach to risk management.

 6. Roles and responsibilities

-Accountable Officer: Deputy Vice-Chancellor (Corporate Services) has primary oversight of the operation of this Policy and may issue guidelines and other documents to support its implementation.
+Accountable Officer: Deputy Vice-Chancellor (Resources) has primary oversight of the operation of this Policy and may issue guidelines and other documents to support its implementation.

-Implementation Officer: Executive Officer to the Deputy Vice-Chancellor (Corporate Services) is the primary point of contact for advice regarding the implementation and administration of the policy.
+Implementation Officer: Executive Officer to the Deputy Vice-Chancellor (Resources) is the primary point of contact for advice regarding the implementation and administration of the policy.

 UTS Council: oversees risk management across UTS, on advice from the Audit and Review Committee, the Vice-Chancellor and other Council Committees within their terms of reference.